-NOTE 16 - KEY MANAGEMENT PERSONNEL
+NOTE 15 - KEY MANAGEMENT PERSONNEL

-Key management personnel comprise those individuals who have the authority and responsibility for planning, directing and controlling the activities of the Union During the year, the key management personnel of the Union were remunerated as follows
+Key management personnel comprise those individuals who have the authority and responsibility for planning, directing and controlling the activities of the Union.
+During the year, the key management personnel of the Union were remunerated as follows:

-Short-term employee benefits 139,455 117,000
+Short-term employee benefits 193,204 139,455

-Post-employment benefits Other long-term benefits 24,570 19,890
+Post-employment benefits 25,910 24,570

-Other long-term benefits 164,025 136,890
+Other long-term benefits - -

+- 219,114 164,025

-No payment has been made to key management personnel of close family members other than the remuneration paid as being employees of the Union
+No payment has been made to key management personnel of close family members.

+(a) Officers of the Union